cobaltgit/Quark-Docs/docs/guides/gluons.md

 ![Quark app store](../assets/img/quark_store.png)

 Official gluons can alternatively be installed via the built-in app store.
 Make sure your Smart is connected to WiFi and select the *Store* option from the main menu.
-To refresh the store, press MENU and select *Refresh*.
+To refresh the store, press MENU and select *Refresh*, or reboot your device.